 SaaS sales funnel stages

-In the marketing books, you'll come across the acronym AIDA that stands for Awareness, Interest, Desire, and Action.
 These four stages represent a user's behavior flow based on human psychology.
-Each step requires a special marketing approach to move a lead to the next funnel level seamlessly.
-It's crucial to stay relevant and consistent, keeping in mind that the wrong message at the wrong time can be a reason the lead will drop out of the sales funnel.
+Each step requires a special approach to move a lead to the next funnel level seamlessly (and since we are talking about sales funnels from the design perspective, I will focus on design approaches later on here).
+It's crucial to stay relevant and consistent, keeping in mind that the wrong treatment at the wrong time can be a reason the lead will drop out of the sales funnel.

-AIDA concept has many variations, but I find the HubSpot approach the most applicable for the SaaS industry.
-They define Awareness, Engagement, Exploration, and Conversion as the principal B2B SaaS sales funnel stages.
 Why I like HubSpot's definition is because it says that raising customers' interest is not enough to get them converted.
 You should engage your leads and build trust.
 Also, in the SaaS world, the word "exploration" describes more accurately than "desire" the transition stage, when people finally start showing real interest in your product.

 You will get better my idea while learning about all the SaaS sales funnel stages, so let's move on.